 New Stewards' School

-This two-day course prepared new union stewards for effective workplace representation.
-Topics included the roles, legal rights, and responsibilities of union stewards, as well as an introduction to labor history and union values, labor and employment law, grievance handling and internal organizing.
+This two-day program prepared new (or newer) union stewards for effective workplace representation.
+Topics included the roles, legal rights, and responsibilities of stewards, as well as an introduction to labor history and union values, labor and employment law, grievance handling, and internal organizing.

 Designed for union officers responsible for private and public sector union financial recordkeeping.
 Included sessions on IRS reporting requirements, LM and PERB forms, audits, changes in Department of Labor regulations, accounting skills, and budgeting.

 Collective Bargaining (private sector)